emscawas/Far2Near/README.md

 06042021 - First commit, done landing page.

-07052021 - Redesigning
+07052021 - Redesigning.

-07082021 - Added the about us page and contact us page in mobile
+07082021 - Added the about us page and contact us page in mobile.
-         - Added the responsive navbar
+         - Added the responsive navbar.

+07092021 - Added desktop view for Landing Page (Responsive).